Best Places to Go in Guatemala

 Guatemala is one of my favorite countries.
 In total I have spent over two months traveling there.
 It’s a country with so much to see and do, and in my opinion, one of the best in Central America.

+This post is all about the top places to go in Guatemala.
 If you are planning a trip to Guatemala, here are the places you cannot miss.

 1. Antigua